LUT-LLM: Efficient Large Language Model Inference with Memory-based Computations on FPGAs

 \subsection{Bandwidth-aware Parallel Centroid Search}

 As shown in Figure \ref{fig:vq2d}, during inference, the first step is finding the closest centroids for the incoming input vectors.
 For hardware efficiency, the distance metric that is often used is the Chebyshev distance \cite{cantrell2000modern}, which calculates the distance between two vectors $\vec{a}$ and $\vec{b}$ by $L_\infty = \max_i (|a_i - b_i|)$, where $a_i$ and $b_i$ are elements in $\vec{a}$ and $\vec{b}$.
-To facilitate distance computation and comparison, prior works \cite{li2025lut, wei2025t} instantiate distance PEs (dPEs) for every centroid in the codebook.
+To facilitate distance computation and comparison, previous work \cite{li2025lut, wei2025t} instantiated distance PEs (dPEs) for each centroid in the codebook.
 Since codebooks are varied across hidden dimensions and layers, every dPE needs to load new centroids. dPEs are connected in a single-chain of pipeline, where the last dPE in the chain produces the index of the closest centroid.
-Although having low overhead when a long sequence of input vectors pipelined, this design incurs high setup latency if the sequence is short, e.g., in the decode stage.
+Although having low overhead when a long sequence of input vectors is pipelined, this design incurs high setup latency if the sequence is short, e.g., in the decode stage.
 This latency is often higher than the off-chip memory access latency of lookup tables for LLMs.
 One potential alternative is to launch all dPEs to compute distance with all centroids in parallel, and apply a binary reduction tree to find the closest centroid.
-However, this significantly increases fanout and introduces $c_a-1$ comparators, which escalate routing difficulty, negatively impact timing, and spend more power on driving excessive resources.
+However, this significantly increases fanout and introduces $c_a-1$ comparators, which escalate routing difficulty, negatively impact timing, and consume more power on driving resources.